Gatland says 'job done' for Wales in Portugal win

 "We probably didn't help ourselves in terms of managing that.
 We were conscious about getting that bonus point at the end.

-"When we ran hard and won those collision, that's when we looked dangerous.
+"When we ran hard and won those collisions, that's when we looked dangerous.
 Probably at times, we were a bit lateral.

 "It's good we've given everyone in the squad an opportunity and some rugby.
 We've a bit more time in terms of preparation before Australia and we can start looking forward to that game."